-- (i) The amount owing comprised payments made on behalf and was unsecured, non-interest bearing and repayable on demand. - (ii) The loan is unsecured, non-interest bearing and repayable on demand. - (iii) The amount owing comprises interest payable and security deposit with principal amount of US\$48,500,000, pursuant to a Coal Sales and Purchase Agreement for the sale of coal to a related company.
+- (i) The amounts owing to GMR Infrastructure (Singapore) Pte Ltd and GMR Infrastructure (Mauritius) Ltd comprised payments made on behalf and are unsecured, non-interest bearing and repayable on demand. - (ii) The loan from GMR Energy (Netherlands) B.V. is unsecured, non-interest bearing and repayable on demand. - (iii) The amount owing to GMR Infrastructure (Singapore) Pte Ltd comprises interest payable and security deposit with principal amount of US\$48,500,000, pursuant to a Coal Sales and Purchase Agreement for the sale of coal to a related company.
 This amount is unsecured, bears interest at a rate of 6 months Libor plus 350 basis point per annum and repayable against future supplies of coal from the related company.